 HOA Project Information

-We have several projects in our community that promote improving the infrastructure and the safety of our property.
+We have several possible projects in our community that promote improving the infrastructure and the safety of our shared/community property.
 The projects will be in the upper meadow.
 With the scope of the projects involving “Common Area” as described in the HOA CC&R’s article 3.
 Section 1.(c), we need to review and vote on these projects.
 As per the CC&R’s, the board is required to get a 2/3rd vote before entering into an agreement that uses “Common Area” to provide this additional infrastructure to our community.

 Both projects provide huge benefit in the event of an emergency.
 For example, there will be increased water storage for fire protection, a heated fire house with a fire engine that is filled with water, ready to go.
 Residents and the surrounding homes on the mountain would have access in a medical emergency or fire to life saving evacuation.

 It has always been desired by the Cedar Highlands community to have services like these.
 We tried facilitating them as a town; in the end no one liked the increased taxes and expense, so the town was disbanded.
 It will never be cheaper for us than having these services provided by Iron County through our MSF tax assessment.
 That tax is spread over all the residents of Iron County, 50,822 residents, versus trying to cover these costs with 165 lot owners.

 Project 1 – New Underground Water Storage Tank

 The first project is the addition of a 500,000-gallon underground, cement water storage tank to increase the water reserves needed for Cedar Highlands, which also improves fire protection by adding several needed fire hydrants to our community.
 Our current upper meadow tank holds 165,000 gallons and that tank has reached 50% of it’s useability/lifetime, so it will require replacement soon!
 Click Here for additional details about this project.

 Project 2 – New Fire House

 The second project is a Fire House and Helipad to further protect the residents and surrounding communities (that are proposed to be at the expense of Iron County, NOT the community).
 Click Here for additional details about this project.